 You’ll likely have heard a lot of talk about trade unions in recent months.
-And with nearly 7 million people in the UK being members across nearly every industry, it’s worth considering membership as a working creative.
+And with nearly seven million people in the UK being members across nearly every industry, it’s worth considering membership as a working creative.
 In broad terms, unions negotiate pay deals and ensure workers’ demands are heard by their employers.
 And with the cost of living crisis looming large, protecting your rights and interests as an employee has never been more important.
 Scroll down as we talk you through what exactly a union does for its members, the benefits of joining one and the right union for your creative discipline.

 What is a trade union?